|

 |||

-| Other possible causes for malfuntion. | |||
+Other possible causes for a malfuntion. | |||

-| Though it should never happen, and we take great care to prevent that happening, it is not impossible that we have delivered you wrong material.
-Wrong notably in the sense of wrong sense of rotation.
-All systems are protected against starting the engine the wrong way round (in that case your motorcycle will drive backwards!).
-Here is how to tell what material is for what direction. | |||
+Though it should never happen, and we take great care to prevent that happening, it is not impossible that we have delivered you the wrong material.
+Wrong notably in the sense of the wrong directione of rotation.
+All systems are protected against starting the engine turning the wrong way (in that case your motorcycle will drive backwards!).
+Here is how to tell what material is for which direction. | |||

 left turning (anti-clockwise) |